jborean93/PSEtw/docs/en-US/New-PSEtwEventInfo.md

 This filter does not apply to events that do not have a keyword associated with it.

 The keyword can either be specified as a 64-bit integer value which are combined together or as a string representing the keyword.
-The keyword strings are dependent on the provider that was specified and what keywords it defines.
+The keyword strings are dependent on the provider that was specified and what keywords it defines through its manifest.
+Trace Logging providers that aren't registered on the system cannot be filtered by name, the integer value must be specified for these providers.
-This parameter supports tab completion to retrieve the keywords for a provider if one is set by `-Provider`.
+This parameter supports tab completion to retrieve the keywords for a registered provider if one is set by `-Provider`.
 The value `*` represents the numeric value `0xFFFFFFFFFFFFFFFF` which is all keywords set.